Cancer Committee | Submitting a Study

 Great care should be taken to avoid abuse of placebo comparators.
 However, they are acceptable in any of the following situations:

-- patients are resistant to the available therapies by virtue of their past treatment history or known medical history;
+- Available therapies are known to be ineffective for patients by virtue of their past treatment history or known medical history;

-- patients have provided an informed refusal of established effective therapy, and withholding such therapy will not cause serious or irreversible harm.
+- Patients with decision-making capacity have provided an informed refusal of established effective therapy, and withholding such therapy will not cause serious or irreversible harm.

 The use of a placebo must be justified in question 9.0 of the Clinical Trial section of the IRISS application by indicating which of the above criteria your study meets.
 Failure to properly justify the use of a placebo will result in the delay of the review and approval of the research.